-The medium term PASA (MT PASA) uses similar terms to ST PASA except the sub-regional demand type is not available.
+The medium term PASA (MT PASA) uses the same terms as the similar terms to ST PASA RHS, except the sub-regional demand type is not available.
 The values used in MT PASA are different as the MT PASA process has a daily resolution compared to ST PASA's 30 minutes.
 Examples such as the regional demand which uses the daily maximum and generator / load terms which use the maximum available capacity.